 With competency-based interview questions you can access candidates for specific skills like:

 Competency-based interview techniques assist set hiring criteria to avoid partiality.
-Recruiters can find strengths and weakness of each candidate, prioritize the most important criteria and reach to a decision.
+Recruiters can find the strengths and weaknesses of each candidate, prioritize the most important criteria and reach a decision.

 Competency-based interview questions